FabioMGiacomini/Recipes_App/README.md

 ## Front Page

-<p>The front end is rendered with the template engine <a href="https://github.com/mde/ejs/tree/main">EJS</a>. </p>
+The front end is rendered with the template engine [EJS](`https://github.com/mde/ejs/tree/main`)

-`<p>`The views folder contains pages and partials to create the site and to manage functions and parameters
+The views folder contains pages and partials to create the site and to manage functions and parameters

 ## Login Page